Tail redundancy and its characterization of compression of memoryless sources: Definitions and Background

-The lemma follows. \eLemma The converse is not necessarily true.
+The converse is not necessarily true.
 Tight collections need not have finite single letter redundancy as the following example demonstrates.

-\paragraph{Construction} Consider the following collection $\cI$ of distributions over $\integersp$.
-First partition the set of positive integers into the sets $T_i$, $i\in\naturals$, where
+\paragraph{Construction} Consider the following collection $\cI$ of distributions over $\naturals$.
+First partition the set of naturals into the sets $T_i$, $i\in\naturals$, where

 Note that $|T_i|=2^i$.
-Now, $\cI$ is the collection of all possible distributions that can be formed as follows---for all $i\in \integersp$, pick exactly one element of $T_i$ and assign probability $1/((i+1)(i+2))$ to the element of $T_i$ chosen\footnote{Choosing the support as above implicitly assumes the axiom of choice}.
+Now, $\cI$ is the collection of all possible distributions that can be formed as follows---for all $i\in \integersp$, pick exactly one element of $T_i$ and assign probability $1/((i+1)(i+2))$ to the element of $T_i$ chosen.
 Note that the set $\cI$ is uncountably infinite. $\Box$

 \bCorollary The set $\cI$ of distributions is tight. \Proof For all $p\in\cI$,

 namely, all tails are uniformly bounded over the collection $\cI$.
 Put another way, for all $\delta>0$ and all distributions $p\in\cI$,